Image

 Client-Centered Approach Focused on Protecting Your Future

-Manslaughter Defense Strategies in Webster County, MO
+How Manslaughter Cases are Fought in Webster County, MO

-• No Criminal Negligence: A simple mistake isn’t enough.
+• Absence of Criminal Negligence: A simple mistake isn’t enough.
 The State must show a higher level of fault.

-• Causation Issues: Just because you were involved doesn’t mean you caused the death.
-If other factors played a role, that can create reasonable doubt or lead to reduced charges.
+• Causation Problems: Being involved isn’t the same as being responsible.
+If other factors played a role, that can create reasonable doubt.

 Get Help from a Skilled Webster County, MO Manslaughter Defense Attorney at Combs Waterkotte